-New Jersey Department of State (DOS) - New Jersey Office of Faith Based Initiatives (NJOFBI)
+New Jersey Department of State (DOS) - New Jersey Office of Faith Based Initiatives (OFBI)

-Grants of up to $10,000 to New Jersey faith- or community-based organizations for capacity development and technical assistance.
-Funding is intended to strengthen organizations that offer high-quality social services to low-income residents.
-Applicants must be willing to actively participate in required training and technical assistance sessions.
+Grants to New Jersey nonprofit faith- and community-based organizations to expand organizational capacity.
+Funding is intended for capacity development, coaching, and technical assistance.
+The purpose of this program is to strengthen organizations that offer high-quality social services to low-income individuals in the state.

-Project ATLAS applicants will establish “high performing work teams,” referred to as Project ATLAS Leadership teams that work with an experienced capacity-building coach to improve FBCO sustainability.
-A high-performing work team is a group of individuals who work interdependently to perform effectively and achieve common goals with each member sharing 100% responsibility for success.
+Project ATLAS applicants will establish “high performing work teams,” referred to as Project ATLAS Leadership teams that work with an experienced capacity building coach, identified by the NJ OFBI, to improve FBCO sustainability.
+A high performing work team is a group of individuals who work interdependently to perform effectively and achieve common goals with each member sharing 100% responsibility for success.

 GrantWatch ID#: 185509